-EMT 1107 Emergency Medical Technician, Basic
+EMT 1107 Emergency Medical Technician, Basic^{1,2}

-Certification by the Arkansas Department of Health as an Emergency Medical Technology (EMT) - Basic; BIO 1013/1011 Essential of Anatomy and Physiology with Lab; and, OFA 1053 Medical Terminology is a corequisite.
+1Certification by the Arkansas Department of Health as an Emergency Medical Technology (EMT) - Basic; BIO 1013/1011 Essential of Anatomy and Physiology with Lab; and, OFA 1053 Medical Terminology is a corequisite.

-OFA1053 Medical Terminology is a corequisites.
+2OFA1053 Medical Terminology is a corequisite.